jason-lequyer/Noise2Fast/README.md

 conda activate N2F
 python N2F.py <noisyfolder>
 ```
-Replacing 'masterdirectoryname' with the full path to the directory that contains N2F.py, and replacing 'noisyfolder' with the name of the folder containing images you want denoised.
+Replacing <masterdirectoryname> with the full path to the directory that contains N2F.py, and replacing <noisyfolder> with the name of the folder containing images you want denoised.
 Results will be saved to the directory '<noisyolder>_N2F'.
-Issues may arise if using an image format that is not supported by the tifffile python package, to fix these issues you can open your images in ImageJ and re-save them as .tif.
+Issues may arise if using an image format that is not supported by the tifffile python package, to fix these issues you can open your images in ImageJ and re-save them as .tif (even if they were already .tif, this will convert them to ImageJ .tif).

 # Using Noise2Fast on provided datasets